What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Nestled between the majestic Namsan Mountain and the tranquil Han River, Grand Hyatt Seoul is a luxurious 5-star hotel that offers more than just a great place to stay during your vacation in South Korea.

-Located only ten minutes away from the bustling Seoul Station and popular shopping district Myeongdong, this hotel has something for everyone, no matter what you’re looking for.
+Located only ten minutes from the bustling Seoul Station and popular shopping district Myeongdong, this hotel has something for everyone, no matter what you’re looking for.

 From its own shopping arcade to an ice skating rink and swimming pool, Grand Hyatt Seoul offers a variety of activities to keep guests entertained during their stay.